j3ktechmarketing-svg/J3K-Technologies-Fiber-Optic-Cabling-Service-Provider-for-Hospitals-Georgia/README.md

 ## About J3K Technologies
 In the modern healthcare environment, reliable connectivity saves time, supports patient care, and strengthens communication. **J3K Technologies** stands as a leading **fiber optic cabling service provider for hospitals in Georgia**, providing advanced structured cabling solutions that keep healthcare facilities connected 24/7.

-As your **installation partner and trusted contractor**, we deliver structured and organized cabling networks that help medical teams share data securely and access information quickly—ensuring smooth operation at every level.
+As your **installation partner and trusted contractor**, we deliver structured and organized cabling networks that help medical teams share data securely and access information quickly-ensuring smooth operation at every level.

 ---